google/wireit/CONTRIBUTING.md

 Wireit is self-hosting: it is built and tested with itself.
-However, we don't want to build and test with the exact same code we are editing during development, becuase if we break something, we might be unable to build or test at all, or we might build or test incorrectly (e.g. we might think tests passed when actually the tests didn't even run).
+However, we don't want to build and test with the exact same code we are editing during development, because if we break something, we might be unable to build or test at all, or we might build or test incorrectly (e.g. we might think tests passed when actually the tests didn't even run).